dlt-science/science-notes/blogs/CCSwaps/CrossChainSwaps.md

   `````{margin} **Oracle**
 A third-party service that connects on-chain smart contracts to the external world.
 `````
-Alice and Bob move an allowance to a trusted smart contract on $`chain_a`$ to charge each of them simultaneously the same amount of collateral, $`Q`$ $`token_a`$, before the swap.
+Alice and Bob move an allowance to a trusted smart contract on $chain_a$ to charge each of them simultaneously the same amount of collateral, $Q$ $token_a$, before the swap.
 The smart contract can be connected to an oracle that observes the transaction.
 If any agent decides to stop at any time, the other agent receives both collaterals.

 ```{figure} images/HTLC_coll.png
 ---